programic/definition-of-done/standard-requirements.md

 In order for a User Story to be considered 'done', you must check the required items that apply:

-- [ ] Start-up documentation for developers is up-to-date;
 - [ ] Test data is available for testing;
 - [ ] The code does not contain credentials;
 - [ ] Passwords are validated based on the Programic password policy;